Cyber Risk – Security Breach Notification Statutes

 • Taxpayer Identification Number

-Yes: simultaneously when issuing notification to affected individuals, send notification to AG’s consumer protection office Discovery or notification of a breach, where PI was or was reasonably believed to have been acquired by an unauthorized person Without unreasonable delay Statute silent Statute silent
+Yes: simultaneously when issuing notification to affected individuals, send notification to MO’s chief information security officer at dept of administration and AG’s consumer protection office Discovery or notification of a breach, where PI was or was reasonably believed to have been acquired by an unauthorized person Without unreasonable delay Statute silent Statute silent

 STATE Authority Who Must Comply What is Personal Information?
 Notification Required Beyond Affected Individual When Must Notification Be Given: Private Cause of Action Fines & Penalties